Jon Crispin: Post-college

 When he resided in Los Angeles, California, Jon began his broadcasting career working for Fox Sports Radio, Fox Sports, Time Warner SportsNet, the Big Ten Network, and ESPN as a radio show host, college basketball analyst, and in-game color commentator.
 Jon previously served as the lead basketball analyst and color commentator for the Big Ten Network in Chicago, Illinois.
-He now is a color commentator for ESPN.
+He now is a color commentator for ESPN, NBC and Peacock.

-When not in Chicago, Jon resides in Pitman, New Jersey with his wife, Morgan.
-In the off-season, Jon works with his brother Joe running Crispin Basketball in South Jersey.
-This includes camps, clinics, leagues, AAU, individual training, and speaking engagements.
-In addition, Jon is a real estate developer and entrepreneur with numerous ongoing developments and projects in and around his hometown of Pitman, New Jersey.
-Recently, Jon underwent a total abdominal colectomy and ileoanal anastomosis to remove his large intestines after years of suffering from severe ulcerative colitis.